-We hereby consent to the filing of this opinion as an exhibit to the Registration Statement and to the reference to our firm under the caption "Legal Matters" in the Joint Proxy Statement/Prospectus constituting a part of the Registration Statement.
-In giving such consent, we do not thereby admit that we come within the category of persons whose consent is required under Section 7 of the Securities Act or under the Rules and Regulations of the Commission promulgated thereunder.
+We hereby consent to the filing of a copy of this opinion with the Registration Statement and to the reference to our firm contained in the Registration Statement.
+In giving this consent, we do not admit that we come within the category of persons whose consent is required under Section 7 of the Securities Act or the rules and regulations of the SEC thereunder.